In this article:

 Note: This setting only changes the currency symbol; it does not perform currency conversions.
 The numbers you enter will remain the same regardless of the currency symbol you choose here.
 Once you've created your company, you can change the currency setting again on the Options tab.

-If the symbol you want to use isn't listed, choose Other and enter the desired symbol in the field provided:
+If the symbol you want to use isn't listed, choose Other and enter the desired symbol or notation in the field provided:

 Read more: Changing the currency format

 All of LivePlan's instructions and examples are in English.
 You're welcome to write the content of your pitch and plan in any language you choose.
 LivePlan can translate the section titles and table labels into six languages.
 Select the language of your choice:

 Step 8: Number separators

 For each company in your LivePlan account, you can select the type of decimal and thousands separator used in your financials.

 Step 9: Multi-month charges

 If you have revenue streams with recurring charges that cover multiple months, LivePlan gives you two options: